|Carnelias Alexander Thames|

 April 29, 1974 – Dr. Cecil Eugene Price, 51, died from “as the result of massive heart failure” at his office.
 He practiced medicine in Conecuh County, Ala. for over a quarter of a century and at one time was the only physician in practice in the county.
 He was buried in the Magnolia Cemetery in Evergreen.

 April 29, 1974 – Birmingham, Ala. native Lee May became the 17th player in Major League Baseball history to hit two home runs in one inning.

 April 29, 1975 – During the Vietnam War’s Operation Frequent Wind, the U.S. began to evacuate U.S. citizens from Saigon before an expected North Vietnamese takeover.
-It was the largest helicopter evacuation on record, and U.S. involvement in the war comes to an end.
+It was the largest helicopter evacuation on record, and U.S. involvement in the war came to an end.

 April 29, 1975 – During the Vietnam War, the North Vietnamese Army completed its capture of all parts of South Vietnamese-held Trường Sa Islands.

 April 29, 1976 – Sparta Academy’s baseball team used its only two hits to good advantage in downing Fort Dale, 4-1, on this Thursday.
-Ronnie Pugh was the winning pitcher while the Peacock Brothers, Jerry and Terry, got Sparta’s hits.
+Ronnie Pugh was the winning pitcher while the Peacock brothers, Jerry and Terry, got Sparta’s hits.